Green IT In Big Data

 What is Green IT in Big Data?

 Green IT in big data refers to the application of environmentally sustainable practices in the management, storage, and processing of large-scale data.
 It encompasses strategies to minimize energy consumption, reduce e-waste, and optimize resource utilization in data centers and IT infrastructure.
-The goal is to balance the growing demand for data processing with the need to mitigate environmental impact.
+The goal is to balance the growing demand for data with the need to protect the environment.

 Key Components of Green IT in Big Data